jeniok12/golang-tdd-example/README.md

 ...
 ```

-Now we want to inject server dependancies to the handlers.
-For that we will wrap the `HandlerFunc` inside `Handler`, and move it to different file.
+Now we want to inject server dependencies to the handlers.
+For that, we will wrap the `HandlerFunc` inside `Handler`, and move it to a different file.

 ```golang
 //handlers.go
 package main

 import (